atet/tts/README.md

 ### Cell 2

-- This code will generate new speech from your example voice clip, change placeholder below to path of `morgbob.wav`; output will be saved to your WSL home directory
+- This code will generate new speech from your example voice clip, change placeholder below to your path of `morgbob.wav`; output will be saved to your WSL home directory
-- You change parameters here like input filepaths and re-run this cell multiple times without having to reload models
+- You change parameters here like input filepaths, save filepaths, and transcripts, then you can re-run this cell multiple times without having to waste time reloading models from cell 1

 ```python
 # Prompt audio file, must be 16 kHz, mono, *.wav format